GluuFederation/oxOrm/docs/hybrid_same_db_with_own_config.md

 ```
 systemctl restart mysql
 ```
-6. Configure gluu DB `user`to allow access from another server:
+6. Configure `gluu` DB `user`to allow access from another server:
- - Create `/root/.mysql` and protect file with admin sql user password.
+ - Create `/root/.mysql` with admin MySql user password and protect file.
  - Run `mysql -u root --password="$(cat /root/.mysql)" -e "CREATE USER 'gluu'@'%' IDENTIFIED BY '$(cat /root/.mysql)'"`
  - Run `mysql -u root --password="$(cat /root/.mysql)" -e "GRANT ALL PRIVILEGES ON gluudb.* TO 'gluu'@'%'"`

-  Note: if you need to provide access from specifc IP replace `'gluu'@'%'` in both commands with command with Ip address `'gluu'@'%XX.XX.XX.XX'`
+  Note: if you need to provide access from specifc IP replace `'gluu'@'%'` in both commands with command with IP address `'gluu'@'%XX.XX.XX.XX'`

 7. It's not required step.
 This server is also possible to configure to use Hybrid ORM if in deployment you will use 3 DB: 2 DB with `ou=configuration` and third with all shared tables.
  - Create Hybrid ORM configuration files.